gcc-mirror/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_URHADD	; Used in aarch64-simd.md.
     UNSPEC_SHSUB	; Used in aarch64-simd.md.
     UNSPEC_UHSUB	; Used in aarch64-simd.md.
-    UNSPEC_SRHSUB	; Used in aarch64-simd.md.
-    UNSPEC_URHSUB	; Used in aarch64-simd.md.
     UNSPEC_ADDHN	; Used in aarch64-simd.md.
     UNSPEC_RADDHN	; Used in aarch64-simd.md.
     UNSPEC_SUBHN	; Used in aarch64-simd.md.